AbhijeetSingla/component-library/README.md

 # About
  A component library created for further projects.
 This library would have themes as branches.
-The latest finalized theme would be set for showcase.
+The latest finalized theme would be pulled in main.

  ***These themes are responsive :D***